levenhooo/SpotyAdd/README.md

 8. Accept the request, then wait for the redirection to your selected URI (e.g., https://127.0.0.1:9090)
 9. Copy the entire URI, paste it into your terminal, and press Enter
 11. While listening to a song on Spotify, simply press the "+" key on your keyboard to add it to your "Liked Songs" playlist
-- Feel free to change the hotkey in the config.json
+- Feel free to change the hotkeys in the config.json